Geometric Branding: The Science Behind Logo Shapes

 Use Negative Space Creatively

 Negative space, or the space around and between the main elements of your logo, can be used to create hidden meanings or visual interest.
 Vertical lines in logo design are often associated with strength and stability, making them versatile for conveying a bold and innovative image.
-By cleverly incorporating negative space into your logo shape, you can add depth and complexity to your design without sacrificing simplicity.

 The FedEx logo is a classic example of creative negative space use, with the arrow formed between the “E” and “X” suggesting forward motion and efficiency.